shahzheeb/shahzheeb.github.io/_posts/2016-04-23-all-about-redis.md

 Proxy's backend configuration for **WRITE**:

-This will select only the node which is master to forward the traffic.
+This will select only the node which is master to forward the traffic. "tcp-check expect string role:master" will make sure that this backend connects to the node which is currently a master.

 ```json
 frontend ft_redis